leonardopetrini/relativestability/experiments_ICLR23.md

 ```

 ### Figure 9
-See `scale_detection_1d` repository for detail on how to reproduce the relative experiments.
+See `scale_detection_1d` repository for details on how to reproduce the relative experiments.